samlist21/Dewey/README.md

 ## Reminders
 - Dewey Ethernet IP address is  192.168.1.199
-- Dewey FFlAir WiFi Static IP address is  10.100.1.199 - Subject to change
+- Dewey FFlAir WiFi Static IP address is  10.100.1.199 - Subject to change.
+The Library has put things back for a little while until they figure out the routing that they want.
+The old addres, above, will work until they do.
 - VNC connection is either of the above IP addresses and port :5901, depending on the link used.
 - Dewey Password - email or message Ken Samuelson - See meetup for my contact info.
 - Watch handling the Pi.
 If you're not careful you will pop out the spring loaded microSD card and you will trash the card.
 This is very bad.
 - Robot club has a keyboard and mouse in the containers.
 If you can't access Dewey, you will need the keyboard, mouse, and an HDMI monitor, cable or HDMI to VGA converter.
 See Ken Samuelson I have all (any) of them.
-- The Fayettville Free library is closed Sunday's in July and August and only open 10-1 on Saturday.
-Remnder if you are planning to work on Dewey.
+- The Fayetteville Free library is closed Sunday's in July and August and only open 10-1 on Saturday.
+Reminder if you are planning to work on Dewey.
 - Pull and push Git code always and often so you don't lose any of your changes.
 If you need git training see Ken Samuelson
 - All changes must be documented here or they will be removed unless or until validated.
 - You can remote into Dewey using an SSH client like Putty at the IP address above